 When the propellers rotate in the given direction, the blades are pushing the air down.
 This is possible by Newton’s Third Law, which says that for every force (action), there is an equal (force) and opposite reaction force.
-Therefore, as rotors (propellers) on the quadcopter pushes down the air, the air is producing an opposite reaction force and is pushing up on the rotor.
+Therefore, as rotors (propellers) on the quadcopter push down the air, the air is producing an opposite reaction force and is pushing up on the rotor.
 The more power the rotors produce, the greater the lift of the drone will be.

 By using this method, the quadcopter can hover, climb or descend.
 Therefore, we will describe each of these actions in more detail.
 Here is the explanation: